What is critical appraisal?

 This article (login with your NHS Athens account) explains how research papers often contain methodological errors, report results selectively, and draw unjustified conclusions; a review of 308 phase 2 trials in cancer (295 of which were single-arm studies) found that 250 (81%) did not report an identifiable statistical design.

-For a demonstration of the key points of the critical appraisal process, let’s put this into practice.
+For a demonstration of the key points of the critical appraisal process, let’s look at an example.

 Results are expressed in different ways using statistics in research articles.
 For example, statistics you will often see are –